sujoe77/DataLab/highscailability.md

 [Google Strategy: Tree Distribution Of Requests And Responses](http://highscalability.com/blog/2011/2/1/google-strategy-tree-distribution-of-requests-and-responses.html)<br/>
 [Strategy: Change The Problem](http://highscalability.com/blog/2014/9/3/strategy-change-the-problem.html)<br/>
 [Big Data Counting: How To Count A Billion Distinct Objects Using Only 1.5KB Of Memory](http://highscalability.com/blog/2012/4/5/big-data-counting-how-to-count-a-billion-distinct-objects-us.html)<br/>
+[Linus: The Whole "Parallel Computing Is The Future" Is A Bunch Of Crock.](http://highscalability.com/blog/2014/12/31/linus-the-whole-parallel-computing-is-the-future-is-a-bunch.html)(distributed)(multithread,mustRead)<br/>

 # Data<br/>